 So many people have it in their minds that life should always be peachy.
 That’s their ideal and anything that doesn’t align needs to be eliminated.
 But life isn’t always smooth – relationships break down, your investments tank, you lose your job.
 If you haven’t embraced failure (and learnt from it) then the hits are ten times harder.

-3. Because Will Smith said it
+3. Because Will Smith said it is good for you

 I am a HUGE Fresh Prince of Bel Air fan, so Will Smith is pretty much a God for me.
 Will also knows a thing or two about the power of failure: